Aru-14/Flask_Project_Todo_App/README.md

 Fork the repository.

--Create a feature branch: git checkout -b feature-name.
+- Create a feature branch: git checkout -b feature-name.
--Commit your changes: git commit -m 'Add some feature'.
+- Commit your changes: git commit -m 'Add some feature'.
--Push to the branch: git push origin feature-name.
+- Push to the branch: git push origin feature-name.
--Open a pull request.
+- Open a pull request.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.